 Reverse repo rate is said to be that rate of interest at which the central bank (RBI in India) borrows money from the commercial banks for a short term.
-It helps the central bank to have a ready source of liquidity at time of need.
+It helps the central bank to have a ready source of liquidity at the time of need.
 RBI offers great interest rates in return for the amount supplied by the commercial banks.

-Commercial banks also keep the excess funds that they receive with RBI as it is considered safe and the added benefit is that RBI will also pay interest, which gives the banks an option to earn interest on their idle money.
+Commercial banks also keep the excess funds that they receive with RBI as it is considered safe.
+The added benefit is that RBI will also pay interest, which gives the banks an option to earn interest on their idle money.

 Reverse Repo Rate and Money Flow

-When there is an increase in the Reverse repo rate, it allows commercial banks to push their additional funds into safe custody of the RBI for a short term and also earn attractive interests for the same.
+When there is an increase in the reverse repo rate, it allows commercial banks to push their additional funds into the safe custody of the RBI for a short term and also earn attractive interests for the same.
 This step brings about a reduction in the liquidity of the banks.

 RBI accepts the excess money from banks by providing government securities as collateral.
 This is facilitated using LAF (Liquidity Adjustment Facility)

 Impact of Reverse Repo Rate on Economy

 The reverse repo rate has an impact on the economy as when the reverse repo rate is increased banks deposit their surplus funds with RBI in order to gain interest.

-The result is that the economy experiences reduced money flow, the banks find it more feasible to deposit the money in the central bank rather than providing it to individuals or businesses which results in boosting the value of rupee.
+The result is that the economy experiences reduced money flow, the banks find it more feasible to deposit the money in the central bank rather than providing it to individuals or businesses which results in boosting the value of the rupee.